Improve Warehouse Productivity using Order Batching with Python

 This solution is far from being the most optimal

-• Next closest Location strategy has its limits that can be easily pointed out by picking route records
+- The Next Closest Location strategy has its limits that can be easily pointed out by picking route records.

-In the next part, we’re going to conduct a detailed analysis of this first solution to understand what are the limits and how we can improve them.
+In the next part, we will conduct a detailed analysis of this first solution to understand the limits and how we can improve them.

 About Me